zencomputersystems/beesuiteDocs/docs/source/index.rst

-.. eLeave Document documentation master file, created by sphinx-quickstart on Fri May 29 11:42:34 2020.
+.. beesuite Document documentation master file, created by sphinx-quickstart on Fri May 29 11:42:34 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ===========================================
-Welcome to eLeave documentation
+Welcome to beesuite documentation
 ===========================================